greydanus/greydanus.github.io/_posts/2017-10-30-subspace-nn.markdown

     <div class="thecap" style="text-align:center">Some things, like the "self-operated napkin", are just too complicated!</div>
 </div>

-Do we REALLY need over 100,000 free parameters to build a good MNIST classifier?
+Do we really need over 100,000 free parameters to build a good MNIST classifier?
 It turns out that we can eliminate 50-90% of them.

 ## How many parameters is enough?